nitrico/FontBinder/README.md

 ```

 #### Notice:
-* In your layouts, use font file names without extension
 * Make sure you write the quotation marks in that same way
+* Font files must be located in the the `assets\fonts\` directory
+* In the layout, use font file names without extension
 * Use `DataBindingUtil.setContentView(...)` or `DataBindingUtil.inflate(...)` to inflate your layouts

 ## Setup